Habib1001-m/alx-system_engineering-devops/0x00-shell_basics/README.md

 mkdir -p welcome/to/school'
 18 -Write a command that lists all the files and directories of the current directory, separated by commas (,). use '#!/bin/bash ls -xamp'
 19 -Create a magic file school.mgc that can be used with the command file to detect School data files.
-School data files always contain the string SCHOOL at offset 0. use '0 string HOLBERTON Holberton data
+School data files always contain the string SCHOOL at offset 0. use '0 string SCHOOL School data
-!:mime Holberton'
+! :mime School'